 Due to significant penalties involved in infringing intellectual property (IP) matters, our clients recognize the need for experienced counsel with the resources and knowledge to properly represent them.
 Litchfield Cavo attorneys defend individuals and entities accused of infringing upon IP rights and also defend cases in which IP owners claim our clients have misused information or technology to suppress competition.

-This experience and expertise allows us to effectively analyze and defend claims stemming from allegations of infringement or appropriation.
-While we never hesitate to go to trial when it is in the best interests of our clients, our technical knowledge often allows us to dispose of cases before trial.
+Our attorneys use their experience to effectively analyze and defend claims stemming from allegations of infringement or appropriation.
+While our attorneys never hesitate to go to trial when proven in the best interests of our clients, our technical knowledge often enables us to dispose of cases before trial.

 - Defended insurer in a suit seeking defense and indemnity from an underlying suit that involved overstatement of minutes on phone cards.
 The insurer disclaimed under the advertising injury, disparagement of others, and poor quality exclusions.

 - Represented a homebuilder accused of reusing purchased architectural designs (copyright infringement).

 - Represented an office supplies manufacturer accused of copying product designs (copyright and patent infringement).